SupaplexOSM/street_parking.py/README.md

 ## Results

 The script generates georeferenced line features representing street parking lanes.
 The lines are rendered in QGIS with a basic styling and can afterwards be further edited or spatially analysed as required.
+To understand, how the results are interpolated, some "cutting" areas and features are also rendered.

 The **attributes** include key parking information such as the capacity of a parking lane (number of parked vehicles), orientation and position (e.g. parallel or diagonal, on the carriageway, on the pavement, in a parking bay etc.), parking restrictions (free, paid, residents, time limited, disabled, temporary no parking, vehicle restrictions etc.) as well as other information (e.g. surface, parking zone, markings...) if this information is mapped in OSM.